-- A4.15 In identifying and analysing the markets referred to in this notification, and in considering whether to make the corresponding proposals set out in this notification, Ofcom has, in accordance with section 79 of the Act, taken due account of all applicable guidelines and recommendations which have been issued or made by the European Commission in pursuance of the provisions of a European Union instrument, and which relate to market identification and analysis or the determination of what constitutes SMP. - A4.16 Of com considers that the proposed SMP conditions set out in Schedule 2 comply with the requirements of sections 45 to 47, 87 and 88 of the Act, as appropriate and relevant to each such SMP condition, and further that the proposed revocation of the SMP conditions set out in the 2015 MCT Statement referred to above comply with the requirements of sections 45 to 47, 87 and 88 of the Act, as appropriate and relevant to them. - A4.17 In making all of the proposals referred to in this notification, Ofcom has also considered and acted in accordance with its general duties set out in section 3 of the Act and the six Community requirements set out in section 4 of the Act.
-In accordance with section 4A of the Act, Ofcom has also taken due account of all applicable recommendations issued by the European Commission under Article 19(1) of the Framework Directive.
-In doing so, pursuant to Article 3(3) of Regulation (EC) No. 1211/2009, Ofcom has also taken utmost account of any relevant opinion, recommendation, guidance advice or regulatory practice adopted by BEREC.
+- A4.16 In identifying and analysing the markets referred to in this notification, and in considering whether to make the corresponding determinations set out in this notification, Ofcom has, in accordance with section 79 of the Act, taken due account of all applicable guidelines and recommendations which have been issued or made by the European Commission in pursuance of the provisions of a European Union instrument, and which relate to market identification and analysis or the determination of what constitutes SMP. - A4.17 Ofcom considers that the SMP conditions set out in Schedule 2 comply with the requirements of sections 45 to 47, 87 and 88 of the Act, as appropriate and relevant to each such SMP condition, and further that the proposed revocation of the SMP conditions set out in the 2015 MCT Statement referred to above comply with the requirements of sections 45 to 47, 87 and 88 of the Act, as appropriate and relevant to them. - A4.18 In making all of the determinations referred to in this notification, Ofcom has considered and acted in accordance with its general duties set out in section 3 of the Act and the six Community requirements set out in section 4 of the Act.
+In addition, in accordance with section 4A of the Act, Ofcom has taken due account of all applicable recommendations issued by the European Commission under Article 19(1) of the Framework Directive.
+Pursuant to Article 3(3) of Regulation (EC) No. 1211/2009, Ofcom has also taken utmost account of any relevant opinion, recommendation, guidance advice or regulatory practice adopted by BEREC.